Alumnae Quarterly Policies

 - Received a prestigious MHC award (Alumnae Medal of Honor; Trustee Medal for Distinguished Service)

-Staff/faculty, meeting at least two of the following criteria:
+Staff/faculty, meeting at least one of the following criteria:

 - Professor emeritus (spent career at the College)

 - Current tenured professor

 - Held high-level staff position (i.e., director of financial aid, dean of faculty, special assistant to president)

 Obituaries are written by Quarterly staff, run no more than 250 words, and are accompanied by a photograph when one of suitable quality is available.
 Obituaries appear in the print magazine, either in the news section or directly after class notes and beside the In Memoriam listing of deceased alumnae.
 (In Memoriam is a listing of all alumnae who have been confirmed deceased since the previous issue of the magazine was printed.)